nfcg/my-hotel/README.md

 </h1>

 <h3 align="center">
-Hotel Website, Booking and Reservation System.
+Hotel Website and Booking Management System.
 </h3>

 Multi-language English and Portuguese.
 Written in php and using the sqlite database, it is best suited to small and medium-sized hotels or hostels.